saurabhterna/terraform-oci/Module-1/Setup Terraform using OCI Cloud Shell.md

-# Provider Configuration Guide for Oracle Cloud Infrastructure (OCI)
+# provider.tf Configuration File Guide

 This guide will walk you through the process of identifying all the required parameters for the `provider.tf` file when using the Oracle Cloud Infrastructure (OCI) provider in your Terraform configuration.